Size 8: Early life and education

 Born on August 4, 1987, Size 8 was raised in Maringo Estate, a historic residential area in the Eastlands region of Nairobi, Kenya.
 She is the youngest of six siblings born to a Ugandan father and a Kenyan mother, both serving as clergy.
 Growing up in a religious household, she demonstrated academic excellence and artistic potential early on.
 She secured a scholarship to State House Girls High School in Nairobi's Kilimani area, near State House, and later attended Hillcrest School in Karen, Kenya.

 Career

 Size 8's music career began when she was discovered by Clemo, a Kenyan producer and co-founder of Calif Records, following a local audition.
 She released "Shamba Boy", "Silali" and "Vidonge".
-On April 2013, Size 8 revealed to have transitioned to recording gospel music due to a personal spiritual transformation.
+In April 2013, Size 8 revealed to have transitioned to recording gospel music due to a personal spiritual transformation.
 She felt a deep commitment to her faith, which led her to shift her focus and align her music with her beliefs.
-This change marked a significant turning point in her career, culminating in the release of her first gospel single, "Mateke," on that same year.
+She released her first gospel single, "Mateke," on that same year.